MarcNeveu/IcyDwarf/IcyDwarf_manual.md

 - Gas exsolution and volatile transport

 **Cryovolcanism:**
-- Exsolution-driven ascent through ice shells
+- Exsolution-driven ascent through ice shells or ice-rock crusts
-- Bubble nucleation and growth
 - Conduit dynamics
-- Eruption conditions and surface expression
+- Compositional expression

-**Special Features:**
+**Additional Features:**
 - Recovery from interrupted simulations
-- Parameter space exploration capabilities
-- Flexible output formats for analysis and visualization
-- Modular architecture allowing selective use of different physical models
+- User-selected use of different physical or geochemical models
+- Density profile computations for compressible solid rocky and/or icy bodies with up to 3 layers

-The code is designed for studying ocean worlds such as Europa, Enceladus, Titan, and other icy satellites, as well as Kuiper Belt objects like Pluto and trans-Neptunian objects.
+The code is designed for studying mid-size ocean worlds such as Enceladus, Triton, and other icy satellites, as well as dwarf planets like Ceres and Pluto.
 It can model individual bodies or systems of multiple moons with gravitational and tidal interactions.
+The applicability of the thermal-orbital evolution code is limited to bodies big enough to be approximated by a 1D spherical geometry, yet small enough to preclude high-pressure ice phases, which are not considered.
+(They are considered in stand-alone compression calculations with no time evolution.)

 ---